darinnstathos/post-install-config/README.md

 1. Navigate to Admin Panel > Select 'Agents' > Select 'Departments' > Select 'Add a New Department'
 2. Give the name: 'System Administrators'
 3. There’s many settings inside of here, including SLA.
 We haven’t configured SLA yet so we’ll leave these default settings.
-At the bottom of the screen, select “Create Dept”
+At the bottom of the screen, select 'Create Dept'

 <br>